The OSU Center for the Humanities invites proposals for 2018-2019 research clusters.

-Generously supported through a partnership with the OSU Office of the Provost, the research cluster program is designed to develop and promote research excellence in the humanities.
+Generously supported through a partnership with the OSU Office of the Provost, this program is designed to foster research excellence in the humanities.
 It offers scholars with expertise in different disciplines the opportunity to explore a topic of shared interest in common and in depth.

 Meeting space, organizational assistance, and discretionary funding up to $1,000 will be provided to groups awarded support by a subcommittee of the Center’s Advisory Board.
 Participation in clusters is open to OSU faculty, scholars from other institutions, and advanced graduate students.
-A variety of goals and configurations are acceptable, from works-in-progress or reading groups to teams with specific goals such as course or conference development.
+A variety of goals and configurations are acceptable, from works-in-progress or reading groups to teams with specific objectives such as course, conference, or digital project development.
 We encourage proposals that include creative cross-disciplinary collaborations or offer inventive means of engagement with issues of humanistic significance.

 EXPECTATIONS: Groups awarded support will

-- Provide a short end–of–year report describing the group’s activities and accomplishments and conveying how cluster activities shaped research progress.
+- Provide a 1-page year-end report describing the group’s activities and accomplishments and conveying how cluster activities enhanced the work of students and faculty.

 PROPOSAL CRITERIA (1-2pgs): Proposals accepted for review will

-If you have any questions about the program or application process, contact us at 541-737-2450 or firstname.lastname@example.org.
+If you have questions about the program or application process, contact us at 541-737-2450 or firstname.lastname@example.org.